Skip to main content

 A.R.S. § 14-3405

 In practice, most formal testacy proceedings are uncontested.
-The personal representative files the petition, provides proper notice to interested parties, and if no one responds with an objection, the court can resolve the matter without a full evidentiary hearing.
+The personal representative files the petition and provides proper notice to interested parties.
+If no one responds with an objection, the court can resolve the matter without a full evidentiary hearing.
+This streamlined path saves time and reduces costs for families.

 Simplified Proof of Execution

 One of the key advantages in an uncontested case is the reduced burden of proof for how the will was signed.
-Instead of tracking down every witness who watched the signing, the court only needs to hear from one attesting witness, either through live testimony or a sworn affidavit.
+Instead of tracking down every witness who watched the signing, the court only needs to hear from one attesting witness.
+That testimony can come through live appearance or a sworn affidavit.

 If evidence concerning execution of the will is necessary, the affidavit or testimony of one of any attesting witnesses to the instrument is sufficient.
 If the affidavit or testimony of an attesting witness is not available, execution of the will may be proved by other evidence or affidavit.